Myth: You can’t get rid of nits with dreads.

 Myth: Dreads are bad for your scalp.

 Fact: As long as they’re washed they don’t effect the scalp at all, the first inch from the base is normal hair.
+Sometimes people experience a dry scalp in the first few months of having dreads, this is because they are like sponges they absorb more natural oils from the scalp than normal hair.
+Normally the scalp adapts pretty quickly to produce more natural oils.
+Good treatments for a dry scalp are a cider vinegar rinse and lemon juice, coconut oil and dread conditioning sprays can be good to alleviate dryness also.
 Only if they are really heavy (from too much wax) or not separated at the base will the scalp be affected.
 If they matt together at the base the scalp can’t breathe, this results in the scalp being irritated and uncomfortable.
 If left unseparated the dreads will matt together at the base and two will grow out as one thick dread.
 If they aren’t ripped and separated now and then you will end up with whole areas of the head growing out as one big lock and becomes very uncomfortable and hard to manage, the thicker the base is the more the scalp can’t breathe and will again become irritable.

 Myth: You can’t dye dreads.

 Fact: Dreads can be dyed though you have to use a lot more dye as dreads are denser than normal hair.
 They may come out patchy the first time and need to be gone over again.
 Dreads are generally quite strong but as with normal hair if you bleach and dye dreads too much they will become weak and come apart.